MazArslan/overprovisioning/Overprovisioning.md

 Apply deployment using `oc apply -f <low-priority-pods.yaml>`

 There are two items that should be changed for your use case, the number of `replicas` and the `CPU` requests.
-The CPU requests value should be set to an average of your workload cpu requests, this will allow you to estimate and set a predetermined sudden load.
+The CPU requests value should be set to an average of your workload CPU requests, this can help provide a estimate for predetermined sudden load.
-For example if your sudden load peak is 10 pods, all consuming ~`350m` CPU, you can use the number of replicas and the CPU to set this value. this will allow your cluster to have room for the sudden load peak.
+For example if your sudden load peak is 10 pods, all consuming ~`350m` CPU, setting the number of replicas and CPU will allow your cluster to have room for the sudden load peak.

 ### Controlling the number of replicas